thormander/Hotel-Reservation/README.md

 - Generate a web.xml, and hit 'Finish'
 - (I have tried directly importing the project, but eclipse does not recoginze any of the files when it is done this way)
 - Copy the files from the repository and paste it into the newly created project.
 (Just select the contents and paste it into the project folder)
-- Right click on the project name in 'Project Explorer' and hit run
+- Right click on the project name in 'Project Explorer' and hover over 'Run' then click on 'Run on Server'
+- Select Tomcat and hit finish.
+A new window should now pop up with the website loaded